andre-i/mini_weather/README.md

  + Show current values for sensors
  + Send sensors values to Thingspeak.com
  + Show diagramm for sensor by hour, day, month, year.(choosed of user`s)
- + On press *Forecast* button be show the forecast by 10 days(see image)/ For you place need get by yahoo.com and replace in */mini_weather/espSensors/data/index.htm* file script *<script src='https://query.yahooapis.com/v1/public/yql?q=select%20*%20from%20weather.forecast%20where%20woeid%20%3D%202003841%20&format=json&callback=yahooCallbackFunction&env=store%3A%2F%2Fdatatables.org%2Falltableswithkeys'></script>* on script appropriate for your place.
+ + On press *Forecast* button be show the forecast by 10 days(see image)/ For you place need get by yahoo.com and replace in */mini_weather/espSensors/data/index.htm* file script `<script src="https://query.yahooapis.com/v1/public/yql?q=select%20*%20from%20weather.forecast%20where%20woeid%20%3D%20`**woeid_for your_place**`%20&format=json&callback=yahooCallbackFunction&env=store%3A%2F%2Fdatatables.org%2Falltableswithkeys"></script>` on script appropriate for your place.
+For It make replace **woeid_for_your_place** on WOEID.
+To find your WOEID, browse or search for your city from the [Weather](http://weather.yahoo.com/) home page? it is in ends of browser address bar.

 | view | forecast |
 | --------- | --------- |